 Here are some of the common causes of Molluscum contagiosum:

 The infection spreads through skin contact.
-Avoid skin contact with an infected person..
-The virus survives on the surfaces and comes in contact with the skin of a person infected with Molluscum virus.
-The virus can spread by sharing towels, toys, utensils etc.
+Avoid skin contact with an infected person.
+The virus survives on surfaces and comes in contact with the skin of a person infected with the Molluscum virus.
+The virus can spread by sharing towels, toys, utensils, etc.

 Adults are more likely to be infected by a viral infection through sexual contact.
+Molluscum contagiosum is thus a sexually transmitted disease (STD).
+People with weakened immune systems may take longer to recover from it.
+(7).

-You can contract the disease if you share towels, clothes and other items with an infected person.
 The virus survives on surfaces of objects and contaminates them too.
 So, sterilize all surfaces and clothes to stay away from this infection.

 Symptoms Of Molluscum Contagiosum During Pregnancy